Phanisment/Item-Caster/README.md

 - Download this plugin in this [Link](https://www.example.com) or Packages below.
 - Open your server panel.
 - Upload or Drag & Drop plugin file to `./plugins`
+- Install plugin MythicMobs in your server.
+- Start server

 ## How to Use plugin:
 ### In-game Nbt